 Directions of Movement

-- In addition to the basic three axes of movement, known as the “X”, “Y” and “Z” axes, Sherline mills also offer a headstock that can be tilted to either side to mill angled surfaces.
+- In addition to the basic three axes of movement, known as the “X,” “Y,” and “Z” axes, Sherline vertical milling machines also offer a headstock that can be tilted to either side to mill angled surfaces.

-- The Model 2000 and 5800 mills offer additional directions of movement for those who wish the ultimate in flexibility when it comes to creative setups.
+- The Model 2000 and 5800 vertical milling machines offer additional directions of movement for those who wish for the ultimate flexibility when it comes to creative setups.